karan23273/InvenFlow/README.md

-This project is a **work-in-progress (WIP)**: - Core modules (data entry, data display) are functional. - Advanced features (analytics, restocking alerts) to be added.
+This project is a **work-in-progress (WIP)**: - Core modules (data entry, data display) are functional. - Advanced features (analytics, order placement, etc.) to be added.

 ## Future Enhancements